 Looking back at the Rhigos site.
 A view across to Hirwaun Common (a former paragliding training site) is visible on the left.
 Photo courtesy of Tim Pentreath.

 A very scenic site situated on a main road.
 Any flying usually attracts a crowd.
 A committed take off is required and care needed until sufficient ground clearance is gained.

-Rhigos is complex site to fly and land, hence the need to be minimum pilot rated.
+Rhigos is complex site to fly and so it is pilot rated.
+In particular there is wind farm directly behind take-off.
+If you are not sure that you can clearly stay away from the wind farm then do not fly.
 The take-off/ top landing field is extremely undulating and boggy underfoot, with long grass which can easily mask the terrain below this can hinder safe take-off and landing.
 Several large white/yellow posts and barbed wire fences surround the take-off.
 Be aware of these when launching.
 The whole area is populated with large trees and rocky/craggy outcrops, this can cause turbulence and a snag hazard if flown in close proximity.

 The main road can be extremely busy with cars and large HGVs.
 It is strongly advised that the road behind launch is not over flown.
 Do not attempt top landing in the car park.
 A power line to the left of take- off runs from the top of the hill to the forest below at approximately 45° to the hill, it is easily hidden and pilots should ensure they familiarise themselves with its location before taking off.